open-ephys/commutator-docs/source/spi-commutator/user-guide/manual-control.rst

 it from the head stage.

 * Stop/Go Button:
-    * If the commutator is already disabled (solid red LED), the stop/go button enables the commutator by being pressed for >0.5 seconds
+    * If the commutator is already disabled (solid red LED), the stop/go button enables the commutator by being touched for >0.5 seconds
     * If the commutator is already enabled (solid green LED), The stop/go button disables the commutator instantly by being pressed for any time at all

 * Direction Button (2x):